 Loneliness can affect anyone, but because of inevitable losses, some loneliness is built into the aging process.
-As I watched my 90-year old grandparents grieve the loss of many friends, I had to wonder how much fun it is to be the last one standing.
+As I watched my 90-year old grandparents grieve the loss, I had to wonder how much fun it is to be the last one standing.
 My parents faced much the same situation.
 Mom, who once loved getting Christmas cards, found that not only did the number of cards she received dwindle, the ones that she did get often contained sad news of death or disease.
 As she and many other older folks have said, "aging isn't for sissies."

 While loneliness didn't seem to contribute to early death in my family, the loss of friends, and eventually spouses, likely contributed to their failing health.
 University of California San Francisco researchers recently published an analysis of a study conducted by the National Institute on Aging.
 The researchers concluded that loneliness can be debilitating to older adults and may predict serious health problems and even death.
 The study also found that being married wasn't a guarantee against loneliness.

 Lonely in a crowd

 One can be lonely in a marriage.
 One can be lonely in a crowd.
 It's all about the quality of the relationships.
 People living in assisted living facilities and nursing homes are often lonely.
 While they live among plenty of people, these are not the people they've built their life around.
 They lack the intimacy of close relationships built over time.
 Good staff members work with people to help them feel needed and at home, but they can't heal the mounting wounds of lost personal relationships.